 The data exists.
 The interpretation is missing.
 Three methods to bridge the gap:

-Watch for correlation spikes.
-When previously independent observables start moving together (vulnerability count rises as patch compliance falls as queue depth grows), the system is entering the threshold region.
+- Watch for correlation spikes.
+When previously independent KSIs start moving together (vulnerability count rises as patch compliance falls as queue depth grows), the system is entering the threshold region.

 Course Correction: Tuning the Eigenvalue

 If the eigenvalue tells you where you are, tuning it is how you steer.
-The goal is to shift the underlying dynamics, push λ further from zero, and widen your stability margin.
+The goal is to shift the underlying dynamics.
+Push λ further from zero, widen your stability margin.

 Interventions that shift eigenvalues toward stability: